shereenfahrai/fitness-tracker/README.md

 - Add new workouts and exercises
 - View and update all of their workout history (including all the data from their workouts and exercises)

-ii.
-Why did you choose this specific project?
+### Why did I choose this specific project?

 I chose this project because I have a passion for fitness and wanted to build something useful that aligns with my interests.
 When thinking about what exactly to create, I thought that a fitness tracker would be a valuable tool for anyone looking to monitor and improve their workout routine.
 Thus, this project provided a good opportunity for me to create this valuable and practical application.

-iii.
-If you had more time, what would you do differently?
+### If I had more time, what would I do differently?

-If I had more time, there are a few improvements I would make to enhance my app's functionality and user experience:
+There are a few improvements I would make to enhance my app's functionality and user experience:

 - Styling Improvements: I would focus on the CSS styling to make the app look more sleek and modern.